 “WET NURSE WANTED immediately in that capacity, a young healthful person of good character, with a fresh breast of milk.
 If from the country the more desirable.
 For particulars apply to Mr. Ledger, Albion Library, Dover.”

 It wasn’t just clients looking for wet nurses because wet nurses also ran advertisements hoping to find employment.
 Their advertisements often echoed the type of wet nurses asked for by clients.
-One example of a wet nurse searching for employment was printed in a Dublin paper in 1778:
+One example of a wet nurse searching for employment was printed in the Dublin Evening Post in 1778:

 “Any Lady wanting a Wet Nurse, an Englishwoman, young, healthy, and well-tempered, with a plentiful Flow of wholesome Milk, and a remarkably fine Child, four Months old, now at her Breast, may be accommodated much to her Satisfaction, by applying at No. 20, Dame-Street. * * * Good Wages, and advantageous Terms will be expected.”